SunflowerAries/Teechain-KeyStone/README.md

 ### Libbtc

-The migration of libbtc main contains
+The migration of libbtc mainly contains

 - Introduce `PRINTF` functions for debugging inside enclave
 - Ban some functions of wallet, tools, net and test module due to the incompleteness of the enclave runtime